MAPF-Competition/Benchmark-Archive/README.md

 ## What to find here

 For each year's League of Robot Runners competition, you will find:
-- Evaluation benchmark instances that were used in the competition.
+- Evaluation instances and example problems that were used in the competition.
-- Best-known solutions for the evaluation benchmark instances.
+- Best-known solutions for the evaluation instances.
-- Example instances that are released with the start-kit.
+- Solution metrics and cross-references to implementations that produced the solutions.
-- Benchmark generator (if available).

-Under each year's folder, you will find a table that lists all the best-known solutions with links to the solutions and the implementation that created the solution.
+- Problem generators (Coming soon).

 ## Contact